mukil/dm4-sign-up/README.md

 # DeepaMehta 4 Sign-up

-This plugin introduces a configurable registration process for DeepaMehta 4 _User Accounts_.
+This plugin introduces a configurable user registration process for DeepaMehta 4 _User Accounts_.

-Most, if not all, user facing message are translatable by now, a Java ResourceBundle provided.
+Most (if not all) user facing message are translatable by now.
 A german language version of this bundle can be build from source after setting the language option to `de` using the `plugin.properties` file.

 This plugin adds:
 *   A `Sign-up`-link next to the `Login`-button in the DeepaMehta 4 Webclient